-To compare this approach to a random initial design, we repeat the process above with 100 random designs and average the resulting curves from tracking the minimum value in each iteration.
-We consider several job scheduling problems with m = 7 and m = 11, and q varying between 3 and 6.
+To compare this approach with a random initial design, we repeat the process above with 100 random designs, and average the resulting curves from tracking the minimum value in each iteration.
+We consider several job scheduling problems with m=7 and m=11, and q varying between 3 and 6.
 Table 5 gives the values of t and c for each job for the two problems.
-These values were uniformly sampled for each problem from $\{0, 1, \ldots, 3m\}$.
-Each combination of m and q presents a different job scheduling problem in which our goal is to find the optimal sequence of length q with as few runs as possible.
+These values were sampled uniformly for each problem from $\{0,1,\ldots,3m\}$ .
+Each combination of m and q represents a different job scheduling problem, in which our goal is to find the optimal sequence of length q using as few runs as possible.

-We first consider the problem with m = 7 jobs.
-We generate the designs $\mathbf{S}{n,7,q}^{\text{cp}}$, where q takes the values $3, \ldots, 6$ and n = q(m-1) + 5.
-Applying each design in the sequential experimentation framework outlined above, the results for each value of q are presented in Figure 4.
-In these plots the dashed gray line represents the true global minimum.
-Each point on the red curve represents the average minimum value obtained at the specified iteration across 100 random initial designs.
-Initializing the experiment with the design $\mathbf{S}{n,7,q}^{\text{cp}}$ leads to convergence that is at least as fast as when starting from a typical random design.
-In fact, for most cases convergence is much faster under the proposed design.
-Specifically in the cases of q = 3 and q = 6, convergence to the global minimum occurs with less than half the number of iterations required for a typical random design.
-After accounting for the size of the initial designs this translates to roughly a 40% and 30% reduction in the total budget required for the experiments, respectively.
+We first consider the problem with m=7 jobs.
+We generate the designs $\mathbf{S}{n,7,q}^{\mathrm{cp}}$ , where q takes the values $3,\ldots,6$ and n=q(m-1)+5.
+Applying each design in the aforementioned sequential experimentation framework, the results for each value of q are presented in Figure 4.
+In each plot, the dashed gray line represents the true global minimum.
+The solid curve represents the minimum value obtained, or the average of the minimum values across 100 random initial designs, at the specified iteration.
+Initializing the experiment with the design

-Figure 4: Convergence of the sequential job scheduling experiments to the true minimum response with m = 7 and q = 3-6 for different initial designs.
+Figure 4.
+Convergence of the sequential job scheduling experiments to the true minimum response with m=7 and q=3-6 for different initial designs.
 The y-axis gives the minimum response observed up to the current iteration.